Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Discussion

 RPS has been considered as an outside-in process (see the review by \citealt{Boselli2022}).
-The less-denser ISM in the outer galaxy disk is more easily and early stripped by the ram pressure than the denser one in the inner galaxy disk.
-Thus, the medium stripped from different parts of the galaxy stays at different evolutionary stages.
+The less-denser ISM in the outer galaxy disc is more easily and early stripped by the ram pressure than the denser one in the inner galaxy disc.
+Thus, the medium stripped from different parts of the galaxy is at different evolutionary stages.
 The overall distribution and kinematics of the ionized gas in ESO~137-001 and its stripped tails support the above scenario, which has also been discussed by \citet{Fumagalli2014} and \citet{Jachym2019}.
-The northern and southern tails are located along the sides of the stripped tails, in which the distribution of ionized gas is much broader than that in the galaxy disk.
+The width of the northern and southern tails is much larger with respect to the distribution of the ionized gas in the galaxy disc.
 In addition, the velocity of the ionized gas in these tails is generally more blueshifted or redshifted than that in the central tail.
-These observational signatures suggest an outer-disk origin for the northern and southern tails.
-The characteristic of the ionized gas in the galaxy disk indicates the gas content has been fully peeled off from the outer disk during the RPS process, while the ICM wind is still stripping the ionized gas from the inner galaxy disk to feed the central tail.
+These observational signatures suggest an outer-disc origin for the northern and southern tails.
+The characteristic of the ionized gas in the galaxy disc indicates the gas content has been fully peeled off from the outer disc during the RPS process, while the ICM wind is still stripping the ionized gas from the inner galaxy disc to feed the central tail.

-There are clear separations between the three stripped tails of ESO 137-001, which implies the distribution of ISM in the galaxy is not continuous and suggests the possible existence of an inner gas ring.
+There are clear separations between the three stripped tails of ESO 137-001, which may imply the distribution of ISM in the galaxy is not continuous and one possibility involves the existence of an inner gas ring.
 For a barred galaxy, an inner ring structure is often observed at the corotation resonance and encircling the bar, with the active star formation and concentration of the ionized and cold gas (e.g, \citealt{Combes1985,Buta1996,Comeron2014}).
 The morphology of ESO 137-001 is discussed in \citet{Waldron2022} with the {\em HST} data.
 There is no strong evidence for the existence of a bar but the inner morphology of the galaxy may be largely distorted by dust.
 The spilt of stripped tails may relate to the detailed ISM distributions in galaxies \citep{Sun2010,Jachym2014,Jachym2019}.
 In addition, other mechanisms may also contribute to the spilt of stripped tails, such as the effect of magnetic fields in producing the filamentary morphology of tails (e.g., \citealt{Ruszkowski2014}).